lukewilliamboswell/roc-platform-template-zig/README.md

 If you have any ideas to improve this template, please let me know. 😀

-I'm not an experienced Swift developer; any assistance with `glue.roc` spec would be most appreciated.
+I'm not an experienced zig developer; any assistance with `glue.roc` spec would be most appreciated.

 ## Developing locally